BenTaylorPublic/screeps/README.md

     offload-start & offload-end
     Used when abandoning a room or being nuked
     Just pushes everything out via the terminal

+Scavenger shouldn't check state every tick
+    Only when they get to their target
 ```

 ## Flag Names